 LL TECHNOLOGIES INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends that you vote FOR each of the Group I nominees listed under Proposal 1: Election of Group I Directors • Nominees: • 01) Michael S. Dell 02) David W. Dorman 03) Egon Durban 06) Lynn M. Vojvodich The Board of Directors recommends that you vote F OR Pro oosals 2 and I 3: For Against Abstain Ratification of the appointment of PricewaterhouseCo firm for fiscal year ending January 29, 2021 opers L LP as Dell Te echnologies s Inc.'s independent registered public accounting 3.
-Approval, on an advisory basis, of the compensation statement of Dell T echnologies Inc.'s name ed executive officers as disclosed in the proxy NOTE: Such other business as may properly come befo re the m eeting or any / adjournme ent or postponement thereof.
-For address changes and/or comments, please check them on the back where indicated. is box a nd write NOTE: Please sign as name appears hereon.
-Joint own signing as attorney, executor, administrator, trustee, gua
+The Board of Directors recommends that you vote FOR each of the Group I nominees listed under Proposal 1: Election of Group I Directors Nominees: • 01) Michael S. Dell 02) David W. Dorman 05) Simon Patterson 06) Lynn M. Vojvodich The Board of Directors recommends that you vote Fo OR Prop oosals 2 and 3: For Against Abstair Ratification of the appointment of PricewaterhouseCo firm for fiscal year ending January 28, 2022 opers L LP as Dell Te chnologies Inc.'s independent registered public accounting Approval, on an advisory basis, of the compensation statement of Dell T echnologies I nc.'s name d executive officers as disclosed in the proxy NOTE: Such other business as may properly come before e the m eeting or any adjournme ent or postponement thereof.
+For address changes and/or comments, please check th is box a nd write them on the back where indicated.